matfantinel/fantinel.dev/_posts/2021-01-19-web-images-modern-formats.md

 The script is at the time of writing this currently usable only via command line.
 I have plans to turn this into a part of the build process of my website, with a [GitHub Action](https://github.com/features/actions){:target="_blank"}, so that I don't have to run it manually.

-So, to check out how to use the script, please check out its GitHub page for up-to-date instructions.
-TODO: linkar pro GitHub dele
+So, to check out how to use the script, please [check out its GitHub page](https://github.com/matfantinel/image-transmutation){:target="_blank"} for up-to-date instructions.

 ### Using the images